Career

 What each one actually is

-CodingPhase is a membership.
+CodingPhase is a membership built for career changers who need results.
 The Diamond Membership is $49 a month, or $250 a year if you pay annually, which works out to about $21 a month and saves you roughly 57%.
 For that you get everything: unlimited access to 90+ courses across web development, email development, Shopify development, web administration, PHP and Laravel, AI automation, and martech.
 You also get guided career paths that take you from beginner to job-ready, an 80,000+ member private community, completion certificates, portfolio templates for every path, a résumé builder built to pass ATS screening, and a job board with priority support.
 I teach it project-first, because nobody hires you for finishing a quiz.
-The thing we care about is the outcome: a skill someone will actually pay you for, including the freelance and one-person-agency route.
-If you want lifetime access plus live weekly mentorship and bonus courses on top of all that, there's the Tech Accelerator at $1,500 one-time.
+And if you want lifetime access plus live weekly mentorship, there's the Tech Accelerator at $1,500 one-time.

 CodingPhase versus Scrimba compared on price, format, breadth and niches